-I’m calling it the Chain Stitch Spider Daisy for two reasons: It’s a daisy created with the detached chain stitch and the ribbed spider web stitch, and when you look at it from the side, the petals are a bit too reminiscent of spider legs!
+I’m calling this the Chain Stitch Spider Daisy, or the Ribbed Spider Daisy, for two reasons: It’s a daisy created with the detached chain stitch and the ribbed spider web stitch, and when you look at it from the side, the petals are a bit too reminiscent of spider legs!

 This is a neat little flower technique, if you want to add simple flowers with a bit of texture and color contrast on them to your embroidery projects.
-With spring coming (at least here in Kansas!), you can never have too many flower ideas!
+Top it with a bead for extra sparkle and bling!

 This is the little embroidered daisy that we’re going to create.
 It’s quite simple.
 It’s a combination of daisy stitch (or detached chain stitch) and ribbed spider web stitch, both of which can be found in my How-To Videos here on Needle ‘n Thread.
 If you need to see how the stitches are worked out, just check out the videos!